 Let’s get this straight: Frito pie is made with chili.
 With an "i."
 Basically, it’s Fritos topped with chili con carne and cheese.

 Given the quality of the chile in New Mexico, it’s no surprise that this dish is so tasty here.

 If you could use a nut in a recipe, you’ll probably find a piñon nut in the New Mexican version.
 Piñon nuts have a subtle flavor that is used to enhance everything from baked goods to coffee and ice cream.

 15. Biscochito, bizcochito

 Although our state cookie is associated with the Christmas season, its crumbly texture and anise and cinnamon flavors and make it too good to confine to a specific time period.
 Thankfully, it’s possible to find them year round.

+These New Mexico foods are all a part of the culture of this great state.
 What foods – or dishes – do you think best represent the flavors of New Mexico?
-We know that chile is likely to be at the heart of your selections, so check out our past article: “
+We know that chiles are likely to be at the heart of your selections, so check out our past article:

 14 Things All New Mexicans Know To Be True About Chile.